Home > Health Library > Venous Skin Ulcers: Home Treatment

 Venous skin ulcers develop when the

-lower leg veins and calf muscles are weakened and cannot efficiently move the
+lower leg veins are weakened and cannot efficiently move the

 blood back toward the heart.
 Pooled blood and fluid in the lower legs then